-Upon completion successful students will have an unrivalled understanding of how to effectively manage the data centre environments to optimise their effectiveness in a more efficient manner to meet the operation demands of the business.
+Upon completion successful learners will have an unrivalled understanding of how to effectively manage the data centre environments to optimise its effectiveness in a more efficient manner whilst meeting the operation demands of the business.

 - Internationally and industry recognised BTEC Level 5 Professional Award Certified Data Centre Management Professional

 - The Certified Data Centre Management Professional (CDCMP®) Certification

 - The use of a post nominal title after your name e.g. Martin Smith CDCMP